 Your CRM data

-Finally, take a look at the CRM system record of your prospect and see where they are in their buyer’s journey.
+Finally, take a look at the CRM record of your prospect and see where they are in their buyer’s journey.
 Every minor detail matters, as they can tell you more about your prospect’s pain points and needs.
 The following things tend to be the most eloquent when it comes to positioning a prospect in the sales cycle.

 - Which resources they’ve downloaded.